Jump to content

 Open Table of Contents

-What constitutes The Maintenance Problem
+What Constitutes The Maintenance Problem

 Let’s start with some argumentation why the problem actually exists.